 Wrongful Birth Case

-In August 2020 Lanyon Bowdler obtained a large six figure sum in damages for Claimants, Mr and Mrs XB in connection with a claim arising out of the wrongful birth of their twin daughters, A and E who tragically passed away aged only 8 and 14 months respectively.
-The allegations were that there was a failure at 33 weeks pregnancy to advise the Claimants appropriately of the risk of their twin daughters being born disabled following ultrasound scans which revealed abnormalities, namely that A’s head circumference was in the very low percentile scale.
+In August 2020 Lanyon Bowdler obtained a considerable six figure sum in damages for Claimants, Mr and Mrs XB in connection with a claim arising out of the wrongful birth of their twin daughters, A and E who tragically passed away aged only 8 and 16 months respectively.

-We obtained expert medical evidence that if the abnormalities had been flagged up Mrs XB would have been referred for a detailed MRI scan which would have revealed that both twins would have been likely to have been born with significant neurological abnormalities and the Claimants would have been offered a late termination which they would have chosen.
-The Claimants had already discussed the possibility of having a baby with neurological damage and had agreed that they did not want of feel able to bring up a severely mentally disabled child.
-As a result of the failings Mrs XB gave birth to twin daughters who were diagnosed with microcephaly within three days of their birth.
+We obtained expert medical evidence that if the abnormalities had been identified as they should have been Mrs XB would have been referred for a detailed MRI scan which would have revealed that both twins would have been likely to have been born with serious neurological abnormalities and the Claimants would have been offered a late termination which they would have chosen in view of the circumstances.

-The mediation took place in July 2020 during which the Defendant agreed to settle the claim for a sum sufficient to compensate for the additional care provided to the twins, loss of past and future earnings for Mrs XB, and compensation for her unnecessary pain and suffering involved with the delivery and her psychiatric injury to include money for future, treatment and therapy.
+The mediation took place in July 2020 during which the Defendant agreed to settle the claim for a sum sufficient to compensate for the additional care provided to the twins, loss of past and future earnings for Mrs XB, and compensation for her unnecessary pain and suffering involved with the delivery and her psychiatric injury to include money for future treatment and therapy.

 Mr and Mrs XB each courageously read out their own personal statements at the mediation focusing on the impact of the negligence and the loss of their daughters upon their lives.
 The Defendant also provided Mr and Mrs B with a full and open apology and reassurance that lessons would be learned from their case which was much appreciated.